Thomasm18/drumKit/README.md

-# rockBand
+# drumKit
-Website where you can create your own Orchestra
+This is a website where you can create your own music with a built in drum-kit